kristiankime/web-education-games/README.md

 ### [Heroku](https://www.heroku.com/)

 Heroku is a web hosting company that greatly simplifies deployment, maintenance and upgrading of your web application.
 Heroku has it a toolbelt you need to install but once in place it's pretty easy to use.
-Fortunately Play works nicely with heroku and the have instructions on installation etc [here](http://www.playframework.com/documentation/2.1.3/ProductionHeroku).
+Fortunately Play works nicely with heroku and they have instructions on installation etc [here](http://www.playframework.com/documentation/2.1.3/ProductionHeroku).

 ## Starting a new Project
 Once all the tools are installed the following steps will start a blank project.